 What to Eat After Gallbladder Removal

 People who have their gallbladders removed may have to watch what they eat.
-Eating high fat or high fiber foods could lead to diarrhea, cramping and bloating.
+Eating high-fat or high-fiber foods could lead to diarrhea, cramping and bloating.
 Avoid high-fat foods and slowly reintroduce fibrous foods like vegetables.

 Cleveland Clinic recommends keeping fat calories to less than 30 percent of your calorie intake.
 This typically means checking labels for foods with more than 3 grams of fat per serving.
+Eating a balanced diet is important to recovery and overall health because an estimated 70 percent to 80 percent of immune cells live in the gut.

 Patients should also go over all medication with their health care provider.
 Some drugs may cause issues for people without a gallbladder.
 For example, people without a gallbladder who take the irritable bowel syndrome drug Viberzi may have an increased risk of pancreatitis.